Skip to main content

 Check the Screenshots and Filter by screenshots articles to learn more about this feature.

-To access the screenshot manager, simply click on the Screenshots button under the key name:
+To access the screenshot manager, click the Screenshots button under a key name in the project editor.

 You'll be presented with the dialog where you can manage screenshots for the current key:

-Please note that this option is only available to project admins with the Manage screenshots permission.
+This feature is available only to contributors with the Manage screenshots permission.

 Linked screenshots

-In this tab, you will find all the screenshots that are linked to the key.
-When a screenshot is linked to a key, it will be displayed under the key name in the project editor as shown in the example above.
+In this tab, you will see all screenshots linked to the key.
+When a screenshot is linked, it appears under the key name in the project editor.

-• Open in screenshot editor — you will be navigated to the editor to adjust the screenshot settings.
+• Open in screenshot editor – navigate to the editor to adjust screenshot settings.

-• Preview — open the image in full size.
-The image will contain a highlighted portion of the text that was provided when linking the screenshot.
+• Preview – view the image in full size, with a highlighted portion of the linked text.

-Here, you can link the current key to screenshots uploaded earlier.
+You can link a key to previously uploaded screenshots.

-• Use the Filter dropdown to filter screenshots by their tags and linked keys (by default, all screenshots are displayed).
+• Use the Filter dropdown to filter screenshots by tags or linked keys (by default, all screenshots are displayed).

-• Use the Search box to find a screenshot by its name.
+• Use the Search box to find a screenshot by name.

-• For each screenshot, you can see its name, tags, preview, how many keys it is linked to, and three actions:
+For each screenshot, you’ll see its name, tags, preview, number of linked keys, and the following actions:

-• Open in screenshot editor — you will be navigated to the editor to adjust the screenshot settings.
+• Open in screenshot editor – navigate to the editor to modify the screenshot settings.

-• Link — establish a link between the screenshot and the current key.
-Alternatively, you can tick multiple screenshots by clicking on their preview and pressing Link selected.
+• Link – connect the screenshot to the current key.
+You can also select multiple screenshots by clicking on their previews and pressing Link selected.

 Upload screenshot

-The screenshots you upload here will be automatically linked to the current key.
-You can drag and drop screenshots to the designated area or manually select a file from your computer.
+When you upload a screenshot, it is automatically linked to the current key.
+You can drag and drop images into the designated area or select a file manually from your computer.

 Translation controls

-Each translation value has several buttons next to it: these provide translation-related functionalities and notifications.
+Each translation field in Lokalise has several buttons next to it, providing different translation-related functionalities and notifications.

 Spelling/grammar error

-Lokalise automatically checks spelling and grammar in the editor as you upload or update the translation strings.
-If a spelling or grammatical error is found, a small orange icon will appear to the right of the translation field.
-Click on this notification to learn about the detected issue.
+Lokalise automatically checks spelling and grammar as translations are uploaded or updated.
+If an issue is found, an orange icon appears next to the translation field.
+Click the icon to review the detected issue.

 QA issues

-Enable quality assurance checks in the project settings.
-When a QA check is violated, you'll see a red icon next to the translation.
-Click on this icon to learn more about the detected issue.
+Quality assurance (QA) checks can be enabled in project settings.
+If a QA rule is violated, a red icon will appear next to the translation.
+Click the icon to view details about the issue.

 Comments

-Pressing the "bubble speech" icon will open a comments widget that you can use to write translation-level comments.
+Click the speech bubble icon to open a comments widget and leave translation-level comments.

 Custom translation statuses

-Custom translation statuses (CTS) feature can be turned on in the project settings.
-When this feature is enabled, you'll be able to assign any custom statuses to your translations by clicking on the CTS icon.
-Later you can filter translations by their custom statuses.
+Custom translation statuses (CTS) can be enabled in project settings.
+When active, you can assign custom statuses to translations by clicking the CTS icon.
+These statuses can later be used as filters.

 Mark as reviewed